Cesarsk/Android-App-Say_it/README.md

 # Say It!
 Say It! is an Android App aimed to help people with their English Pronunciation.
+We're three Italian students trying to bring something new to people.

 # Welcome to Say It!